 Figure 2: Healthy Eating Index in consumers of low/no calorie sweeteners (LNCS) vs. non-consumers.
-(Drewnowski and Rehm, 2014) Source: Center for Public Health Nutrition, University of Washington more likely to engage in physical activity
+(Drewnowski and Rehm, 2014) Source: Center for Public Health Nutrition, University of Washington less likely to smoke more likely to engage in physical activity